ed-apostol/InvictusChess/README.md

 * -magic bitboards move generation with pext optimizations
 * -PVS search on top of alpha-beta and iterative aspiration window search
 * -null move pruning, and other search heuristics
-* -SMP using a modified ABDADA algorithm that should scale well with large number of threads/processors
+* -one of the best multi-threading implementation out there, using a modified ABDADA algorithm that should scale well with large number of threads/processors
 * -Texel tuning with Stochastic Gradient Descent using Adam optimizer
 * -Texel tuning with local search